3MFConsortium/spec_securecontent/3MF Secure Content.md

 An Encrypted File relationship in the .rels file that defines the file content relationship indicates that Consumers SHOULD identify the file as containing encrypted content.

 Encrypted OPC parts that are referenced from other OPC parts MUST be associated with an Encrypted File relationship in the .rels file from the referencing part, such as a model part, otherwise they MUST have an entry in the root .rels file.
 Each SHOULD have an entry in the Key Store.
-If a custom OPC part is not referenced by any Encrypted File relationship it is assumed they are not encrypted and SHOULD NOT be any entry in the Key store associated with that part.
+If an OPC part is not referenced by any Encrypted File relationship it SHOULD be considered as not encrypted and the Key Store SHOULD NOT contain any entry associated with that part.

 The following example demonstrates how to add an Encrypted File relationship: